tiw150/Zresidual/docs/reference/Zresidual.negbinomial.brms.md

   Integer; the number of replicated Z-residual sets to generate.
 Default is \`1\`.

+- data:

+  Optional data frame used for prediction or residual computation.
+If `NULL` (default), the data stored inside the `brmsfit` object are used.

+- type:

+  Optional character string controlling the residual type, interpreted by the underlying implementation (if used).

 - method:

   Character string specifying the residual calculation method: